 Knutshøe 1517 m

 Knutshøe 1517 m is a sharp summit surrounded by an exciting environment, to say the least, located in the South-Eastern sector of the Jotunheimen range included in the Jotunheimen National Park, 350 km North to Oslo, in the middle of Southern Norway.
 In Norwegian Jotunheimen means "Giants Home" and the reason of this nickname is that the highest mountains in Norway lie here.
 Knutshøe has a primary factor of 427 m towards the higher Bruskardknappen; it isn't one of the major peaks in this area, anyhow even if its altitude passes just over 1,500 meters Knutshøe is a beautiful mountain to summit and offers more than one reason to be climbed, starting from the interesting crossing route which is described later.
-The crossing is popular amongst hikers and there is a well worn path across the ridge.
+The crossing is popular amongst hikers and there is a well worn path across the ridge, anyhow in a couple of places climbing is required.
 Moreover the summit of Knutshøe generously offers outstanding views towards the peaks towering all around and the surrounding lakes, amongst which the wonderful Gjende lake.

 The high spectacularity offered by the ascent to the summit is due also to the particular charm of the Knutshøe position, close to three lakes, the elongate and well known Gjende lake, the Nedre Leirungen lake and the Øvre Leirungen lake, which beautifully surround Knutshøe.
 From the sharp ridge it's possible to admire the breathtaking delta landscape down in Leirugsdalen.
 The spectacular Knutshøe mountain ridge is the minor brother of the adjacent Besseggen ridge.
 It's so fascinating that many people believes it was the ground for the Peer Gynt deer ride!